danchoi/guestlistapp/README.md

 # guestlistapp

-This simple utility takes the URL of the first page of a guestlistapp.com event, stitches all the pages of attendees, and fires up Sinatra to display it.
+This simple utility takes the URL of the a guestlistapp.com event, stitches all the pages of attendees, and fires up Sinatra to display it.

 The Sinatra instance will run on port 4567 so make sure the port is available.